hisn00/simple-house-price-predictor/README.md

 This project is a **Simple House Price Predictor** built using **Flask** and **Machine Learning**.
 It estimates house prices in **Ethiopian Birr (ETB)** based on two main features:
 - Number of bedrooms
-- Total area (in square feet)
+- Total area

-The model uses **Linear Regression** trained on **simulated housing data** to give users an approximate price estimate through a clean, interactive web interface.
+The model uses **Linear Regression** trained on **simulated housing data** to give users an approximate price estimate through a web interface.

 ---

 ## 💡 How It Works
-- The app generates sample house data (with bedrooms, area, and prices).
+- The app generates sample house data (with bedrooms, area and prices).
-- It trains a **Linear Regression** model from `scikit-learn`.
+- It trains a **Linear Regression** model from `scikit learn`.
-- When you enter the number of bedrooms and area, it predicts the estimated price instantly.
+- When you enter the number of bedrooms and area it predicts the estimated price instantly.
-- Everything runs directly in a **Flask web app** with a modern, minimal UI.
+- Everything runs directly in a **Flask web app** with a minimal UI.

 ---